yigitm/css-linter/README.md

 #### Step - 3

-In order to install the gem files _(necessary third party files for execution of the programme)_ .
+In order to run the gem files _(necessary third party files for execution of the programme)_ .
 Please type below command:

 ```
-gem install colorize
+run bundle install
 ```

 ##### Step - 4